garystafford/ten-ways-gen-ai-code-gen/README.md

 ## Resources

-All the code samples in this post are included here.
+All the code samples shown in this post are included in this project.
 Files with the suffix `_partial` are the partial code samples used to generate code with by GitHub Copilot.
 Files with the suffix `_final` are the final, complete code samples.

 ```text
 .